What are resources and why would I want to edit them?

 We Offer A Free Trial: Try The Software, Risk Free.

-Resource Tuner runs on all versions of Windows from 11 and 10 through 8, 7, Vista, XP, and 2000.
+Resource Tuner runs on all versions of Windows, including 11, 10, 8, 7, and XP, and supports both 32-bit and 64-bit systems.